 |Air Flow:||270 CFM|

-Most people don’t need a big 1,000+ sq ft garage heaters.
+Most people don’t need a big 1,000+ sq ft garage ceiling heaters.
 That explains why the small Fahrenheat FUH54 is so popular.
-This small electric heater can create 5,000 W power capable of heating up small garages up to 500 sq ft.
+This small electric heater on 240V circuit can create 5,000 W power capable of heating up small garages up to 500 sq ft.

 Above all, it’s convenient.
 It’s quick and easy to install – you just plug it in 208V or 240V – and you’ll get 270 CFM hot airflow almost immediately.
 You can place it near you, set it up to 135°F, and have a warm garage in less than 10 minutes.